BOOK NOW WITH OUR FLEXIBLE TRAVEL POLICY

-Travel Tales of Argentina
+Travel Tales from Argentina and South America

 The Iguazu Ecological Jungle Train

 Riding the train is included in the park fee and plays an important role in maintaining this valuable habitat.
-By controlling the concentration of crowds while giving them a chance to pass intimately through the jungle, the Ecological Jungle Train enhances and preserves the National Park.
+By controlling the concentration of crowds while giving them a chance to pass intimately through the jungle, the Ecological Jungle Train enhances and preserves Iguazú Falls National Park.
 Furthermore, it grants access to this wonder of nature for those who aren’t able to hike there, and is fun in and of itself, making it surely an integral part of any tour in Iguazu Falls.

 Let's keep together & connected through our social media channels: